THE GUIDE TO THE AMERICAN COLONY IN JAFFA - TEL AVIV

 VENUS THEATER FRONT (GESHER THEATER)

 Reached Jerusalem Boulevard No. 9.
 During the British Mandate in Israel, Jerusalem Boulevard (then called King George Boulevard) became the main commercial and entertainment area of Jaffa.
 Businesses, government buildings, and public institutions were built along the beautiful boulevard.
-The building next to which we are now was built in the 1940s by Arab businessmen and operated a cinema called Nabil.
+The building next to which we are now was built in the 1940s by Arab businessmen who operated a cinema called Nabil.
 In the years following the establishment of the State of Israel, a cinema in a building was named Noga and it was a great success and gave its name to the entire region.
 Today, the Gesher Theater operates on the site, which is considered one of the pillars of modern Israeli theater.
 The theater was founded in 1991 by director Yevgeny Arieh who was a successful theater director in Moscow.
 The theater actors are mostly new immigrants from Russia and the plays are staged in Hebrew and Russian.
 In the area to the right of the Gesher Theater is the Bat Ami pedestrian mall, which was built in the 1980s to revive Jerusalem Boulevard, and commercial shops and galleries were built there.

 On the other side of the road is a row of large buildings that served as government, commercial, and entertainment buildings.
 Jerusalem No. 12 is home to Jaffa's main post office.
 The magnificent building, decorated with stone strips in various shades, was designed by British architect Austin Harrison.
 This is one of the most important buildings erected in Jaffa during the Mandate, and it is still used today for its original purpose.